axew3/phpBB-audio-video-to-post/README.md

 ### Use phpBB mp3 attachments like a Telegram or Whatsapp audio discussion.
 #### Fast, easy, light and secure.

-Actually only audio (not video) recorder for phpBB
+Actually only audio (not video) recorder for phpBB.
+Audio attachment dimension/recorder time is based on the phpBB attachment dimension setting.

 ## Update/install: